Skip to Content

 Method

-2. In a medium bowl, whisk together mayonnaise, lemon juice, Worcestershire, Old Bay, celery, shallot, and capers.
-Fold the shrimp into the mixture until evenly distributed.
+2. In a medium bowl, whisk together the mayonnaise, lemon juice, Worcestershire, Old Bay, celery, shallot, and capers.
+Add the shrimp and mix until evenly distributed.

-3. Place bread on a baking sheet and broil until lightly toasted, about 2 minutes.
-Flip the bread and toast for another 2 minutes.
+3. Place the bread on a sheet pan and broil until lightly toasted, about 2 minutes.
+Flip and toast for another 2 minutes.

-4. Divide the shrimp mixture evenly between the toast.
-Top each with 2 slices of tomato and sprinkle with the cheddar.
-Return to the oven and broil until the cheese melts and begins to brown.
+4. Divide the shrimp mixture evenly between the bread.
+Top each with 2 slices of tomato and ¼ of the cheddar.
+Return to the oven and broil until the cheese melts and begins to brown, about 3-4 minutes.

 5. Serve immediately.